samyk/slipstream/README.md

 **At a high level, NAT Slipstreaming works like so:**

-- victim visits malicious site (or site with malicious advertisement), eg [https://samy.pl/slipstream/](https://samy.pl/slipstream/server)
+- victim visits malicious site (or site with malicious advertisement), eg [https://samy.pl/slipstream/server](https://samy.pl/slipstream/server)
 - internal IP of victim first must be extracted by browser and sent to server
   - internal IP attempted to be extracted via [WebRTC](https://www.w3.org/TR/webrtc/) data channel over https
-    - but some browsers (Chrome) only divulge the local IP via WebRTC over HTTPS, but some of our attacks require HTTP, so we first redirect to the HTTPS version of the attack software to extract the local IP
+      - some browsers (Chrome) only divulge the local IP via WebRTC over HTTPS but some of our attacks require HTTP so we first redirect to the HTTPS version of the attack software to extract the local IP
       - we then redirect to the HTTP version with the local IP included in the URL if we were able to obtain it to bypass other cross-origin protection mechanisms (the `.local` mDNS/Bonjour address presented will not be useful for the attack)
   - if internal IP not divulged by WebRTC (Safari) or no WebRTC (<= IE11), **web-based TCP timing attack performed**
      - hidden `img` tags to all common gateways (eg `192.168.0.1`) are loaded in background
      - `onerror/onsuccess` events attached to `img` tags